flessan/flessan.github.io/src/content/projects/portfolio-website.md

 ---
 title: "FleFolio - This Portfolio"
 description: "My personal portfolio website, designed and developed to showcase my projects and blog.
 Built with Next.js, Tailwind CSS, and deployed as a static site."
+date: "2024-07-21"
-tags: ["Next.js", "React", "Tailwind CSS", "TypeScript", "Static Site"]
+technologies: ["Next.js", "React", "Tailwind CSS", "TypeScript", "Static Site"]
-image: "portfolio-website"
 liveUrl: "#"
 repoUrl: "#"
+featured: true
+image: "portfolio-website"
 ---

 This is the very portfolio you are looking at right now!
 It's a personal project designed to be a central hub for my professional life, showcasing my skills, projects, and thoughts on technology.
 The entire project was built from the ground up with specific goals in mind.